The United States government maintains the world’s largest immigration detention system

 It doesn’t have to be this way.

-Average daily population (ADP) in detention
+- Average daily population (ADP) in ICE detention for Fiscal Year 2023

-Number of deaths since 2003
+- Number of deaths in ICE custody since 2003

 History of Immigration Detention in the United States